Top Real Estate Exam Tips for Test Day

 What to Expect from The Real Estate Exam

-Before we jump into our real estate exam tips, it’s important for you to understand what you’re going up against when exam day arrives.
-While exam experiences vary by state, most share basic commonalities that you can expect to see when you show up to your exam.
+Before we jump into our exam tips, you must understand what you’re going up against when exam day arrives.
+While experiences vary by state, most share commonalities you can expect to see when you show up.

-While many exams nowadays are going digital, it’s more than likely that your real estate exam will be held in a testing facility.
-It’s a smart idea to look up your testing location in advance so that you know how long it will take to get their on exam day.
+While many exams are going digital, it’s more than likely that your real estate exam will be held in a testing facility.
+It’s brilliant to look up your testing location in advance to know how long it will take to get there on exam day.

 - Government ID (passport, driver’s license, etc.)